aiforged/docs/docs/custom-service-code/basemodule/verification-related-methods.md

 * To measure verification workload, or determine escalation/auto-approve thresholds.

-Tip:
+!!! tip

-* Pair with RequireVerification to short-circuit logic when count is zero.
+    Pair with RequireVerification to short-circuit logic when count is zero.

 ***